cambiegroup/flowchem/docs/user-guides/How-ToGuide/using_api.md

 ```

 This component represents one class.
 This class has methods that can be accessed through commands available
-in the API.
-For example, if you want to send a command to the component FakeComponent, you can use, according to API
+in the API, see more details in [tools](../tools.md).
+For example, if you want to send a command to the component
+FakeComponent, you
+can use, according to API
 interface, a method put as shown below:

 ![](FakeComponent.JPG)